willstepp/dogs-of-santiago/dos_notes.md

 * Don't hold anything back, ideas, emotions
 * An artist whose art is silence, "The plague of our time is the proliferation of mass communication, so he has created a new artistic movement - *shutthefuckupism*.
 The only relevant theme an artist needs to communicate to this new world order is silence, our innate need for silence and contemplation, at more than any other time in history.
 So he's taken a vow of silence.
 He's on all the social media sites, Facebook, Twitter, Instagram, SnapChat.
 You should follow him."
 * Ending: Interview with Government Agent (female), discussion with psychiatrist, hotel room, restaurant, park - the beautiful surroundings, lying under the treetops, sunlight through the leaves, dogs sleeping in the sun, a feeling of sublime gratitude at being alive, unspoken but unmistaken.
+* Sees someone he thinks is Ben, does not recognize him

 == OUTLINE
 Day One (25000):